-ireymon-deactivated20140415 asked: what are your parent's political ideologies? are there things you can agree on with them?
+ireymon-deactivated20140415 said: what are your parent's political ideologies? are there things you can agree on with them?

 My mum varies between Liberal and NDP, and my Dad’s a registered Democrat (she’s Canadian, he’s American), and by and large I agree with them on just about everything.
 They’re both fairly moderate, but really so am I so I don’t disagree with them much.
 There are a few cases where we’ve had conflict, specifically around intervention in Syria (this was around 8 months ago).
 I argued for no intervention for a variety of mostly pragmatic reasons, my mum argued for intervention based on moral reasons, which I sympathized with but still disagreed.
 Besides that, we’ve had little disagreements, though I suspect that I’ve thought and am therefor rather more invested in the social (though not civil!) liberties side of things.

 You know, it’s funny, every time I come back to tumblr I’m reminded why I quit.

 Because when the first two posts contain someone thinking Obama’s literally a fascist and lesbian furry erotica, there’s a problem.

 I don’t think I’d define myself as a neoconservative.
 I think that’s a label others would often use to define me, but it’s not a label I’d claim for myself.